sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     "au BufReadPost *.php colorscheme two2tango

+Add this line to the bottom of your /home/el/.profile (create it if it doesn't exist) or your /home/el/.bashrc

+    TERM=xterm-256color

 Restart the terminal so the changes can take effect.
 Then put this python code in a file called /home/el/mypython.py: